INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 How about your artistic names you started using, how those names came about?

 Just base it.
 Don’t ask me why I picked what I picked.
-I think I picked my name Ronnie because Ronnie James Dio was very, very big influence for me.
+I think I chose my name, Ronnie, because Ronnie James Dio was a very, very big influence for me.
 It’s not a joke, it’s true.
 Uh, Atkins, I don’t know where I got that from.
 But the thing was that Bullet Records said you have to pick some English names.
-You can’t be named Hansen and Christensen and Andersen which are Scandinavian names.
-And, you know, 16-17 year old, young and naive, we just yeah, rolled along and say okay.
+You can’t be named Hansen and Christensen and Andersen, which are Scandinavian names.
+And, you know, 16-17 year old, young and naive, we just yeah, rolled along and said okay.

 How about the name Ken Hammer?

 Kenneth Hansen.
-That’s almost his real name but I don’t know where he got that name from.
-So, that’s why and then we just stuck with the names because if we would have changed the names people would have said “What is this?” you know?
+That’s almost his real name, but I don’t know where he got that name from.
+So, that’s why, and then we just stuck with the names because if we had changed the names, people would have said, “What is this?” you know?

 You also continued the naming tradition when you had the new members later on.
 You had Michael Fast and …